Primerica Household Budget Index™ (HBI™)

 Why develop the Primerica Household Budget Index™ (HBI™)?

-When families make monthly budgets, they plan for how much money they will need to keep groceries in their cupboards and gas in their cars.
+When families make monthly budgets, they plan for how much money they will need for groceries and to put gas in their cars.
 Unfortunately, the prices of these and other necessities can change quickly – even from one day to the next – meaning how much a family can afford can also shift.
 This volatility disproportionately impacts middle-income families with tight budgets.

 What does the Primerica Household Budget Index™ (HBI™) measure?